llemr-conspiracy/llemr/docs/getting-started/production.rst

         - production_postgres_data:/var/lib/postgresql/data
         - production_postgres_data_backups:/backups
       env_file:
-        - ./.envs/.production/.postgres
-        - ./.envs/.secrets/.postgres
+        - ./.envs/.production/.secrets
       networks:
         - database_network

-The key here is the `env_file` section, which sets some important environment variables. the file `./.envs/.secrets/.postgres` *does not exist*, and must be created.
+The key here is the `env_file` section, which sets some important environment variables. the file `./.envs/.production/.secrets` *does not exist*, and must be created.
 Create a file that looks something like:

 Create the :code:`.secrets` file:
 ----------------------------------
-	This file contains sensitive information about the Osler instance that would allow break confidentailty if exposed.
-As such, it must be created manually for each unique Osler instance.
+	This file contains sensitive information about the LLEMR instance that would allow break confidentailty if exposed.
+As such, it must be created manually for each unique LLEMR instance.
 It should never be check into git, and is ignored by git by default.
 The file must be placed in :code:`osler/.envs/.production/.secrets`.
 	The file should contain database credentials and the django secret key. **Do not use the values below.
 They are only an example**

 	.. code-block::